 Jury service is one of our most important civic duties in North Dakota.

-The sixth amendment of the US Constitution states that, in all criminal prosecutions, the accused should enjoy the right of a speedy and impartial trial by a jury of the state and district of where the crime has been committed.
+The sixth amendment of the US Constitution states that, in all criminal prosecutions, the accused have the right of a speedy and impartial trial by a jury of the state and district of where the crime has been committed.

 Further, Article I, Section 13 of the ND Constitution states that the right of trial by jury shall be secured to all, and remain intact.